Phlank/Responder/README.md

 }
 ```

 The `Build<T>` method takes a ControllerBase instance as an argument.
 This is used for accessing the HttpContext of the controller.
+The `Build` method is similar, though the ResponderResult that is returned here does not contain data but still may contain extensions.

-## Errors
+## Problems

-Dealing with errors is very simple with Responder, and the builder pattern does an excellent job at making code smells more obvious and easier to deodorize.
+Dealing with problems is very simple with Responder, and the builder pattern does an excellent job at making code smells more obvious and easier to deodorize.
 Use the `AddProblem` method to add a Problem item to the IResponder.
+You can add a Problem, ProblemDetail, Exception, or provide arguments to construct a Problem instance.
+Multiple problems can be added to the IResponder, and it will combine them when the result is built.

 ```csharp
 private Problem UnsuccessfulSignIn = new Problem(...);